kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 sudo docker-compose up --build
 ```

-7. Implement test on separate container, please replace the hash value of the container id from step 6
+7. Implement test on separate container, please replace the hash value of the container id from ps command

 ```
+docker ps
-docker exec -it 87b898a5cc64 npm run test
+docker exec -it <container id from docker ps> npm run test
 ```

 - Add test service in the docker compose yml file